paulinev-kth/katacoda-scenarios/sampler-docker/step_sampler.md

     - barcharts
     - gauges

-Each component can be personalized by differents labels, for example we had above the 'title' and 'sample' labels.
+Each component can be personalized by different labels, for example, we had above the 'title' and 'sample' labels.

 ## A first component linked to our redis container
-Let's add to our config file to have a component that give us the keys store in our container, change the below text with your containerId.
+Let's add to our config file a component that gives us the keys stored in our container.

 ```yaml
 textboxes: